Back to EZVIZ Guides

 Verify Mounting Height and Angle

-EZVIZ doorbells should be mounted at approximately 4 feet or 1.2 meters from the ground for optimal PIR sensor coverage.
+EZVIZ doorbells should be mounted at approximately 4 feet or 1.2 meters from the ground for best PIR sensor coverage.
 If mounted too high, the PIR sensor cone may not cover the walkway at ground level where feet and legs create the most detectable heat signature.
 If the doorbell is at the correct height but your walkway approaches from the side, consider using an angle mount bracket to aim the PIR sensor toward the approach path.

 5